 This flight journey is best described by the scenic views of Jungle and Himalayan Range.
+Stay overnight at hotel.

 This day you can enjoy the views of Sisne Himal, Dudu Kundari Himal and other unnamed mountains.
 Stay overnight at lodge.